 Successful shipping to and from an event depends on how you prioritize cost, convenience, speed and risk.
-These are the four main considerations for bicycle shipping to an event or competition.
+These are the four main considerations.

-For competition, there are obvious benefits to next day delivery.
-For instance, keeping your bike in your possession up till the race will impact your ability to train; a strategy that allows you to peak at just the right time.
-To get a concise, objective review of prices, highlights and trade-offs between the major services for cycling races and triathlons, read The Ultimate Guide to Triathlon Bike Shipping.
+For triathlons and other cycling competitions there are obvious benefits to next day delivery.
+For instance, keeping your bike longer leading up to the race will impact your ability to peak for your ‘A’ race.
+To get an objective review of triathlon bike shipping services, read Triathlon Bike Shipping Services.

-One thing to keep in mind if you’re shipping to an event: ask the event organizer if they have a suggested ‘ship-to’ location.
+If you’re shipping to an event, ask the event organizer if they have a suggested ‘ship-to’ location.
 If not, you can always ship to your hotel, a FedEx or UPS holding location, or a local bike shop.
-Shipping to a local bike shop is especially handy because they can assemble your bike for you.
+Shipping to a local bike shop is helpful because they can assemble your bike for you.
 When shipping to yourself in care of a hotel, carrier location or local bike shop, remember to have your ID present at pick up.

 Bike Shipping Blunders

-The most common mistakes we see are poor packing and incorrect measurements.
-If you’re going to pack your own bike take the time to learn how to do it properly.
-There’s no shortage of videos on YouTube that teach you how to pack your bike for shipping.
-Otherwise, it’s well worth the cost to have a professional do the packing for you.
+The most common bike shipping mistake we see is poor packing.
+If you’re going to do it yourself take the time to learn how to do it properly.
+Search YouTube for videos on how to pack a bike.
+Otherwise, it’s worth the cost to have a professional do it for you.

-In this article, we’ve covered everything from bike shipping basics to common blunders.
-We’ve outlined several services in addition to listing sources for recyclable bike boxes and reusable hard cases.
-We’ve also gone over insurance, packing services and, last but not least, shipment size restrictions.
+In this article, we’ve covered everything from the basics to the blunders.
+We’ve outlined bike shipping services and listed sources for recyclable boxes and reusable hard cases.
+We’ve also gone over insurance and packing services.

-Now that you know how to coordinate a successful and affordable shipment, you’re ready to ship a bicycle with FedEx or UPS.
-If you have any questions about Overnight Bikes’ bicycle shipping service for cyclists, triathletes and custom bike builders, let’s chat.
+Now that you know how to coordinate a successful shipment, you’re ready to ship a bike.
+If you have any questions about Overnight Bikes, get in touch.